Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 Note: The visa subclasses 570 to 576, issued before 1 July 2016, will remain valid until the expiry date given when the visa was granted.

-Schools with overseas students who are the primary holders of a subclass 500 visa, or a 571 visa subclass issued before 1 July 2016, are required to be registered as a provider of courses for overseas students on CRICOS.
+Schools with overseas students who are the primary holders of a subclass 500 visa, or a 571 visa subclass issued before 1 July 2016, must be registered as a provider of courses for overseas students on CRICOS.

-Students are required to be recorded on the Commonwealth's Provider Registration and International Students Management System (PRISMS).
-Schools do this by the issuing of a Confirmation of Enrolment (CoE) at the time when an offer of enrolment is made.
-The student will submit the CoE to the Commonwealth Department of Home Affairs to apply for their Student visa.
+Students must be recorded on the Commonwealth's Provider Registration and International Students Management System (PRISMS).
+Schools do this by issuing a Confirmation of Enrolment (CoE) at the time when they make an offer of enrolment.
+The student will submit the CoE to the Commonwealth Department of Home Affairs to apply for their student visa.

-Information on conditions of any visa subclass can be found at https://immi.homeaffairs.gov.au.
+Information about conditions of any visa subclass is available at https://immi.homeaffairs.gov.au.

 [top of page]